Skip to content

 Security Forces, Rights and Society Lab

 The Security Forces, Rights & Society (SFRS) Lab is based at the Center for Nonviolence and Peace Studies at the University of Rhode Island.
-The lab trains students to collaborate on research examining the role of security forces in societies across the world
+The lab trains students to collaborate on research examining the role of security forces in societies across the world.

 The lab’s current flagship project is building the first comprehensive cross-national dataset (1970–2024) on military domestic roles that examines how armed forces around the world take on a variety of domestic responsibilities such as law enforcement, education, environmental management, public health, infrastructure development, and others.